-Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
 "If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Infants and young children are typically more vulnerable to lead in drinking water than the general population.
+The children of women who are exposed to lead before or during pregnancy can have increased risk of these adverse health effects.
+Adults can have increased risks of heart disease, high blood pressure, kidney or nervous system problems.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 It is possible that lead levels at your home may be higher than at other homes in the community as a result of materials used in your home's plumbing.
 NLWC is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or on the Web at: http://www.epa.gov/safewater/lead.
-Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
+Nitrates in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
 High nitrate levels in drinking water can cause blue baby syndrome.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
 If you are caring for an infant you should ask advice from your health care provider.